HieuFromWaterloo/hieufromwaterloo_page/content/project/end-to-end-mlops/index.md

 ---
 title: AI Research Agent - R0D1
 summary: R0D1 is an autonomous research agent powered by Flask API.
-The end-to-end pipeline from Docker containerization, image push to AWS ECR, and deployment to AWS ECS Fargate with a load balancer is fully automated with Github Actions.
+The end-to-end pipeline from Docker containerization, image push to AWS ECR, and deployment to AWS ECS Fargate with a load balancer is fully automated with Github Actions
 tags:
   - Machine Learning
   - Deep Learning